-The term 'masterpiece' is not one to use lightly, but that is what I believe Pasolini has created in this film.
+The term ‘masterpiece’ is not one to use lightly, but that is what I believe Pasolini has created here.

 In The Gospel According to Saint Matthew, he brings together history, art and, above all, his own probing genius.
 He has created a work of profound simplicity, grandeur, and breathtaking immediacy which is not afraid to depict Jesus in all of his humanity and divinity.